altruios/namshubettulpa/readme.md

 //string/text
 "hello world"
 ```
-the point of those colors is to help someone coding to easily parse what these words do.
+The point of those colors is to help someone coding to easily parse what these words do.
-Its a way of conveying information that is very effective.
+It's a way of conveying information that is very effective.

-And it's missed opportunity for creative writing.
+And it's a missed opportunity for creative writing.
-By having a sentence serve one function, that sentence can be reinforced: this is a sepration of description and action.
+By having a sentence serve one function, that sentence can be reinforced: this is a separation of description and action.

 ## parsing this book